-16. INDUSTRIAL LECTURE
+16. INDUSTRIAL LECTURES

 S.No.
 Course Code Course Title Credits

-1. ICIR19 Industrial Lecture 1
+1. ICIR19 Industrial Lectures 1

 Total 1

-A minimum of five lectures of two hours duration by industry experts will be arranged by the Department.
-The evaluation methodology, will be based on objective type questioning at the end of each lecture.
+A course based on industrial lectures shall be of 1 credit.
+A minimum of five lectures of two hours duration by industry experts will be arranged by the department.
+The evaluation methodology, will in general, be based on quizzes at the end of each lecture.
+Due weightage shall be given to attendance also.
+However, the HoD or his nominee may devise a suitable methodology for evaluation and the same should be informed to the students before the commencement of the semester.